 Thus, then, you cannot find anything you need for time or for eternity that is not found in the Lord Jesus Christ.
-Why, in gone by ages, some of you that are good people, and I love you sincerely, in gone by ages they would no more think of seeing the Lord's Supper ministered from time to time, and they themselves would not come to it, because they did not like to go through the ordinance of baptism, they did not dream of such a thing; why the very first thing that touched their souls was to be baptized.
+Why, in gone-by ages-some of you that are good people, and I love you sincerely-in gone-by ages they would no more think of seeing the Lord's Supper ministered from time to time, and they themselves would not come to it, because they did not like to go through the ordinance of baptism-they did not dream of such a thing; why the very first thing that touched their souls was to be baptized.
 "Here is water."
 The eunuch did not want any coaxing, and persuading, and going to your house, and taking tea with you, and then stop and take supper with you; and then call another day, and by slow degrees convert you to baptism.
-No. Why, grace reigned; grace came into his soul, lifted him up into the everlasting covenant, and he said, "Here is water; what does hinder me to be baptized."
-Well, the eunuch had not said much, and so Philip hardly knew exactly where he was; he did not know what the effect of what he had preached to him was exactly; so, he said, "If you believe with all your heart, you may."
+No. Why, grace reigned; grace came into his soul, lifted him up into the everlasting covenant, and he said, "Here is water; what doth hinder me to be baptized."
+Well, the eunuch had not said much, and so Philip hardly knew exactly where he was; he did not know what the effect of what he had preached to him was exactly; so he said, "If thou believest with all thine heart, thou mayest."
 Believe! believe!
-Can I hear of such a Savior as this, such electing grace as this, such mercy as this, such a salvation as this, and not believe?
+Can I hear of such a Saviour as this, such electing grace as this, such mercy as this, such a salvation as this, and not believe?
 "I believe that Jesus Christ is the Son of God."
 "And they went down into the water, and he baptized him.
-And the eunuch went on his "way rejoicing" in the dear Savior he had found, and the obedience he had rendered.
-Now there is another fire, but it is of the best kind, the hallowed fire of God's truth and love.
-"I am come," said the Savior, "to send fire on the earth; and what will I, if it be already kindled."
-Well, then, Lord, give us, we pray you, more live coals from off the altar, that our souls may burn more and more with love to you, our covenant God,
+And the eunuch went on his "way rejoicing" in the dear Saviour he had found, and the obedience he had rendered.
+Now there is another fire, but it is of the best kind, the hallowed fire of God's truth and love. ""I am come," saith the Saviour, "to send fire on the earth; and what will "I, if it be already kindled."
+Well, then, Lord, give us, we pray thee, more live coals from off the altar, that our souls may burn more and more with love to thee, in a spectrophy k Raha 1.19 our covenant God.
+1.3